Melting Beeswax for Projects

 It is okay to use a couple of bricks in the bottom to help hold up the capping too!

 Working with glass must be done with care.
-A suitable piece of “safety glass” is best.
-An old window works well as long as it will fit the melter box tightly.
-We do not want out heat to escape!
+A suitable piece of “safety glass” is the best option.
+But, an old window works well as long as it will fit your melter box tightly.

 If you have nothing else, you can purchase window pane glass at most small hardware stores. ($5) It will break easily and it will cut you too.